Getting your refund

 - The IRS and some states accept card payments, so you can pay them with your Simple Visa® Card.
 Keep in mind the $6,000 daily card spend limit.

-- Our payment service isn't able to send checks to tax entities, but you can mail them a money order.
+- You can mail them a paper check or money order.
 You can pick up a money order with your Simple card at any USPS office.
 You can also get them with cash at many grocery and convenience stores.